Luxury Gokyo Lake Trek

 Footwear

-• Sturdy, broken-in trekking boots with ankle support
+• Sturdy, well worn trekking shoes with ankle support

 • Camp shoes or sandals for lodge use